 In Lithuania’s case, this largely stemmed from its miniscule exposure to begin with.
 In 2020, the PRC only accounted for 1% of Lithuania’s total goods exports.

 But even in Australia’s case, with 41% of total goods exports going to the PRC in the same year, the fallout from Beijing’s actions have been limited.

 This is first and foremost because the nature of trade is a win-win exchange, with the corollary being that disrupted trade is lose-lose.
 And while perhaps wishing to punish Australia, Beijing has demonstrated a reluctance[↗] for punishing itself too severely in the process.
 This has meant, for example, that iron ore, the backbone of Australian exports to the PRC, has continued to flow unimpeded.

 In fact, owing to a fortuitous increase in global commodity prices, the total value of Australian goods exports to the PRC last year hit a record high – $US116 billion (£95 billion), up from $US89 billion (£73 billion) the year before the trade strikes began.

 Even at a more disaggregated industry level[↗] the damage has mostly been modest because Australian exporters have had ready access to effective mitigation mechanisms.
-The most important of these has been competitive, global markets, which in turn are supported by the rules-based, multilateral trade system overseen by the World Trade Organization.
+The most important of these has been competitive, global markets, which in turn are supported by the rules-based, multilateral trade system overseen by the World Trade Organisation.

 Consider the case of cotton.
 In September 2020 three-quarters of Australia’s cotton exports went to the PRC.
 The next month local producers lost access to the Chinese market almost entirely.
 Yet rather than being a catastrophe, global markets swiftly re-directed Australian cotton to customers elsewhere and with an imperceptible hit to the unit prices earned.